FZJ-JSC/JUBE/docs/glossar.rst

           jube run <filename> --tag a b

-        * ``<tags>`` which doesn't contain one of these names will be hidden inside the include file
+        * ``<tags>`` which does not contain one of these names will be hidden inside the include file
-        * <tags> which doesn't contain any tag-attribute will stay inside the include file
+        * <tags> which does not contain any tag-attribute will stay inside the include file

       * "not" tags are more important than normal tags: ``tag="a,!b,c"`` and running with ``a b`` will hide the ``<tag>`` because the ``!b`` is more important than the ``a``